sahilmaurya-glitchy/About-Me/README.md

 # 💫 About Me:
-<br>Hi, I'm Sahil Maurya, a 17-year-old tech guy passionate about web development<br>I have skills in HTML, CSS and Javascript and I'm currently learning backend.<br>As a content creator, I run the Instagram page and YouTube channel "GLITCHY," where I have amassed over 3.7k followers and 12.5k subscribers, respectively.
+<br>Hi, I'm Sahil Maurya, a 17-year-old full-stack developer <br>As a content creator, I run the Instagram page and YouTube channel "GLITCHY," where I have amassed over 3.7k followers and 12.5k subscribers, respectively.
 My content mainly features hacking memes and edits, providing both entertainment and education to my audience. 🎥📱<br>🔭 I’m currently working on the weather app

 ## 🌐 Socials: